Rexousia/GoBlog/content/english/about.md

   - images/partners/logo-9.png

 ---
 My knowledge and interests span from computer science to business and self-help.
 I find my joy in learning about new things through application, not just concepts.

 Most sustainable change is found through the concept of identity.
-For example, if the i want to learn programming, then the goal should be to be a programmer.
-As we know being a programmer means staying up to date on the latest tools in technology so that we can meticulously walk back a plan from the end goal, satisfying our own requirements and the customer.
+For example, if i want to learn programming, then the goal should be to be a programmer not to learn programming.
+As we know being a programmer means staying up to date on the latest tools in technology so that we can meticulously and efficiently walk back a plan from the end goal to satisfy the requirements of the project.
 If anything i said resonates with you, and you have questions, or simply just want to connect feel free to send me an email.
 Hopefully you enjoy my content as much as i enjoy creating it.